vikramkannav/HonestContract/source/includes/_contracts.md

 ## Shipping

-This API is used for shiping of the contract.
+This API is used for shipping of the contract.

 ```shell
 curl -X POST \